odewolemistura/Lead-Conversion-And-Campaign-Effectiveness-Report/README.md

 ##  Dashboard Overview

 The Power BI dashboard consists of **three analytical pages**, each answering a key business question.
+The visuals can be filtered into selected year to get the yearly insights.
+This result covers the overall performance within the three years.

 ###  Page 1: Lead Generation & Campaign Insight